 The College acts as an agent in the collection and payment of discretionary support funds, the Bursary and free College meals.
-Related payments received from the EFA/Local Authorities and subsequent disbursements to students are excluded from the Statement of comprehensive income and are shown separately in Note 22, except for the 5 per cent of the grant received which is available to the College to cover administration costs relating to the grant.
+Related payments received from the ESFA/Local Authorities and subsequent disbursements to students are excluded from the Statement of comprehensive income and expenditure where the College is exposed to minimal risk or enjoys minimal economic benefit related to the transaction and are shown separately in Note 23, except for the 5 per cent of the grant received which is available to the College to cover administration costs relating to the grant.